summa-dev/.github/profile/README.md

 The Liabilities of an Exchange are the sum of funds owned by the customers operating on the exchange.
 This balances are computed inside a Merkle Tree.
 This Merkle Tree is private and gets never shared to the customers.

-zkPOL is a set of APIs that allows an exchange to plug in their database and generate a zk Proof to be shared with their users.
+zkPOS is a set of APIs that allows an exchange to plug in their database and generate a zk Proof to be shared with their users.

 Starting from the proof, a user can verify that they have been included (with their correct balance) in the computation of the Liabilities of the Exchange and that the total amount of Liabilities is less than its controlled Assets.